 Often, epidemiologists focus on the effects of a complex exposure factor.
-For example, in studies of the impact of air pollution from oil- and gas-processing emissions on human health, what is the appropriate measure of air pollution?
-In this, and other examples, the exposure might be a complex mixture of agents (or factors), doses and duration, and it will take considerable thought as to what components of exposure to measure and which to ignore.
-Which of the hundreds of polluting compounds does one measure?
-The most abundant, the least expensive to monitor, the most toxic?
+For example, in studies of the impact of air pollution from oil and gas-processing emissions on cattle or wildlife health, what is the appropriate measure of air pollution?
+In this, and other examples, the exposure might be a complex mixture of agents (or factors), doses and duration, and it will take considerable thought as to what components of exposure to measure and which to ignore (Waldner, 2008).
+For example, which of the hundreds of compounds in air pollution does one measure?
+The most abundant, the least expensive to monitor, or the most toxic?
 If a number of agents are measured, how will they be modelled?
 The answers to these questions (yes, there undoubtedly will be more than one correct answer) will largely involve knowing context-specific biological background information.